Nov 30, 2017

-Equinix strives to provide the best environment for veterans to join us and be a part of our team because we believe that hiring military talent can make a significant positive impact in any organization.
+Equinix strives to provide the best environment for veterans to join us and be a part of our team because we believe that hiring military talent can make a significant impact in any organization.
+We are proud to be honored as a Military Friendly® Employer for the second year.

 "My military experience taught me how important it is to be a great listener, and to learn from people and situations around us before leading.
 At Equinix, our “Listen, Learn and Lead” philosophy is particularly important in fostering our culture and values, and enabling our teams to execute effectively and with impact.
 What you can expect at Equinix is an environment that embraces speed and simplicity.
 We focus on getting things done instead of being stuck with formalities and bureaucracy.
 Ours is a familiar mindset for veterans who have embraced these values during their service to our country."